AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="first_statement_au"></a>
 ###7.2.2 First Statement API Call
-The AU must issue a statement to the LRS after being launched, initialized, and ready for learner interaction using the Initialized verb per section 9.3.2.
+The AU MUST issue a statement to the LRS after being launched, initialized, and ready for learner interaction using the Initialized verb per section 9.3.2.

 <a name="last_statement_au"></a>
 ###7.1.2 Last Statement Call
-The AU must issue a statement to the LRS prior to termination using the Terminated verb per section 9.3.8.
+The AU MUST issue a statement to the LRS prior to termination using the Terminated verb per section 9.3.8.

 <a name="content_launch"></a>
 #8.0 Content Launch Mechanisms